Carvedilol: Side effects

 Carvedilol is not recommended for people with uncontrolled bronchospastic disease (e.g. current asthma symptoms) as it can block receptors that assist in opening the airways.

 Carvedilol may mask symptoms of low blood sugar, resulting in hypoglycemia unawareness.
 This is termed beta blocker induced hypoglycemia unawareness.

+Interactions

+The risk of bradycardia is increased if used with amiodarone, digoxin, diltiazem, ivabradine, or verapamil.
+Also, combination of carvedilol with non-dihydropyridine calcium channel blockers, including diltiazem and verapamil, enhances it cardiodepressant effects.